bxparks/AceTime/USER_GUIDE.md

 and `ExtendedZoneSpecifier` were considered immutable objects.
 The ZoneManager enables dynamic lookup of `ZoneInfo`, which resulted in the `BasicZoneSpecifier` and `ExtendedZoneSpecifier` becoming mutable with the `setZoneInfo()` method.
-The consequence of this change may not be fully apparent.
+The consequence of this change has not been fully explored.

 Two classes provide a lookup service from the zone identifier string (e.g. `"America/Los_Angeles"`) to the zoneinfo files: `BasicZoneManager` and